axiom-data-science/portal-docs/overview.rst

 	If a dataset can be visualized in the |title|'s map interface, you will see a globe icon |catalog_globe_icon| to the left of the dataset's name.
 Clicking on the |catalog_add_to_map_icon| button will add it to the map.

-	Before visualizing, you can lean more about a dataset by clicking on the title to view its metadata page.
+	Before visualizing, you can learn more about a dataset by clicking on the title to view its metadata page.

 	.. _layer-metadata-overview: